wp-plugins/1000grad-epaper/readme.txt

 == curl ==

 * CURL has to be installed / CURL muss auf dem Wordpress System installiert sein!

+== curl ==

+This plugin may not work with a few plugins and themes.
+Feel free to contact us about these add-ons.

 == Upgrade Notice ==